dwjoss/youtube-jukebox/README.md

 Note:
 There's a bug in Express.io that prevents cookies from being updated in the same session, so a page refresh is required for a participant to be removed from a room.
-For more detials, see line 119 of server.js.
+For more details, see line 119 of server.js.